emax-77/Cycling-Club/README.md

 The aim of the project is to create a simple application for management of club members, club treasury, publication of club events with the possibility of registration of members for individual club events.

 # Latest updates
-- on 15.08.2024 an Auth app added into the project.
+- Auth app added into the project.
 With this app new features will be added soon.
-- on 20.08.2024 a confirmation email is sent to the user after registration to club event.
+- Confirmation email is sent to the user after registration to club event.

 ***preparing some more updates...***